At Cowling Swift & Kitchin we pride ourselves on our long history of providing high quality private client work including:

 Hourly Rates:

-We use our comprehensive costing matrix to provide a costs estimate for dealing with the work required to deal with the administration of the estate from start to finish when you initially instruct us.
+We use our comprehensive costing matrix to provide costs estimate for dealing with the work required to deal with the administration of the estate from start to finish when you initially instruct us.
 However, we cannot rule out the possibility of our fees being more than this estimate.
 Consequently, any estimate provided is for guidance only and is not a guaranteed cap or quote to which we are committed.

 As previously stated, our hourly rate is £350.
 This rate is exclusive of VAT at 20%.